The Court of Protection’s role is to safeguard those who lack mental capacity.

 Ongoing Advice for Court of Protection Deputies

-We understand that the role of a Deputy is a difficult one, with there being a wide range of responsibilities to handle on a daily basis.
-The role can be especially difficult if you have never acted in this capacity before and/or you are already trying to balance other important commitments.
+We understand that the role of a Court of Protection Deputy is a difficult one, with a wide range of responsibilities to handle on a daily basis.
+The role can be especially difficult if you have never acted in this capacity or are already trying to balance other important commitments.

-Our Private Client Team can support you in your role as a Deputy, including advising on the decisions you may need to make and dealing with the various administrative matters that need to be addressed.
+Our Court of Protection solicitors can support you in your role as a Deputy, including advising on the decisions you may need to make and dealing with the various administrative matters that need to be addressed.